projectara/greybus-spec/source/hardware_model.rst

 A Greybus system shall be composed of the following physical
 components:

-1. An “endoskeleton,” consisting of the following elements:
+1. An "endoskeleton," consisting of the following elements:

    - One or more |unipro| switches, which distribute |unipro| network traffic throughout the Greybus network.